Richmond Disability Attorney: Our Virginia Social Security Disability Lawyers Help You Get Approved for SSDI Benefits and SSI

 At this step in the sequential disability evaluation, Social Security will look at all the jobs you’ve had in the 15 years prior to your filing of a disability application.
 These jobs are considered your “past relevant work”

 Your medical impairments must be severe enough to prevent you from performing any of your past work to be found disabled.
 If Social Security finds that you’re capable of returning to one of these jobs despite your health, your claim will get denied.

-A Virginia disability attorney can help you develop the evidence to show that you are unable to perform your past work from a medical standpoint.
+A Richmond disability attorney can help you develop the evidence to show that you are unable to perform your past work from a medical standpoint.

 If Social Security determines that you’re unable to perform any of your past work, then you move to the next step.

 Step 5: Can you perform any other work?

 The last step in the Social Security Administration’s disability evaluation process is determining whether you are able to perform any other work that may exist in the national economy.
 Even though you’re unable to do any of your past work, Social Security wants to know if there is other work that you can do based on your medical condition, age, education, and transferable skills – skills that you used to perform your past work.

 Social Security will not consider whether other jobs are hiring in your area or whether you have had training in the types of jobs available.
 All it wants to know is whether you can perform the job despite your physical and mental impairments.
 If you’re unable to do any kind of job at all, then you will be found disabled and awarded benefits.